brmson/yodaqa/doc/HIGHLEVEL.md

 Specific NLP/ML algorithms are wrapped in annotators, here we are more concerned about the high level analysis flow.

-This is the barebones configuration.
-In time, we will want to add extra stages like Supporting Evidence.
+The configuration described below is a bit abstract, meant to give you a rough idea about YodaQA organization, but certainly not 1:1 with precisely what's implemented at any point.
 It is not set in stone, especially feel free to further split phases and introduce extra intermediate CASes.
 Also, parts of it may still be hypothetical or not fully implemented.

-Each CAS has a CASId feature uniquely describing its origin.
+Most of the CASes have a special "...Info" featurestructure that contains description of the CAS origin, and some unique IDs.
+Most of the generated resources are also stored in the question dashboard, see below for details.

 Some CASes are carried over to other CASes by the means of generating a separate view.